-Year 10
+Year 11

-Year 10 students will undertake both formative and summative assessments through the term and records of all subjects will be kept in SIMS mark sheets tracking progress against a quantitative measure of attainment.
+Year 11 students will undertake both formative and summative assessments through the term and records of all subjects will be kept in SIMS mark sheets tracking progress against a quantitative measure of attainment.

-Assessments in Year 10 will be consistent with the National Curriculum integrated with the IGCSE criteria.
+Assessments in Year 11 will be consistent with the IGCSE criteria.
 Assessment being an integral component of teaching and learning.
-CIS will use Progress Tests (PT) in English, Maths and Science to monitor progress and attainment.
-These are externally set and intended to provide feedback with respect to how well the student is grasping the concepts being taught.
-PT tasks are graded and these scores are maintained for the purpose of term end reports.
-However, all assessments conducted will be shared with parents on an ongoing basis.
+CIS will use these to monitor progress and attainment.
+There will be two Mocks conducted following the external examination rules and regulations.
+All assessments conducted will be shared with parents on an ongoing basis.